Best Robo-Advisors 2026: Find Your Ideal Automated Portfolio

 Are robo-advisors safe to use?

 Yes, reputable robo-advisors are generally safe to use.
-They are regulated by financial authorities and typically use bank-level security measures to protect your data and assets.
+They are regulated by the SEC and FINRA, use bank-level security measures to protect your data, and your investments are typically insured by SIPC up to $500,000.
+However, like all investments, your portfolio value can fluctuate with market conditions.

 How much money do I need to start investing with a robo-advisor?